Active

 thing all the research seems clear on - students are all different.

-how their brains processes the information we present to them.
+their brains processes the information we present to them.
+The

-in a variety of ways in order to ensure that every student
+a variety of ways in order to ensure that every student has

 The